gchq/sleeper/docs/11-dev-guide.md

 ## Get your environment setup

-Before you do any dev work on Sleeper it is worth reading the "Get your environment setup" section in the [deployment guide](02-deployment-guide.md) as exactly the same will apply here, especially for running the system tests.
+Before you do any dev work on Sleeper it is worth reading the "Get your environment setup" section in the [deployment guide](02-deployment-guide.md).
+Once you've built the system, exactly the same will apply here with a copy that you built yourself.

 ### Install Prerequisite Software